ploomber/ploomber/doc/user-guide/jupyter.rst

     upstream = {'another_task': {'nb': 'output/another-task.ipynb',
                                  'data': 'output/another-task.parquet'}}

-Without the injected cell, your code cannot execute because it doesn't know the input files' location.
-To enable interactive development, Ploomber integrates with the Jupyter (notebook and lab).
+Your code cannot execute without the injected cell because it doesn't know the input files' location.
+To enable interactive development, Ploomber integrates with Jupyter (notebook and lab).

 If you open a script that is a task in your pipeline, it will render as a Jupyter notebook and the cell injection process will happen automatically